Now accepting applications from graduate students for grants to attend the 2016 Digital Humanities Summer Institute

 To apply, submit this form online.
-You will be asked to submit a 500-word rationale for your participation at the DHSI along with a budget.
+You will be asked to submit a 500-word rationale for your participation in a particular course offered through the DHSI, as well as a budget.
 Direct any questions to Patrick Tonks (email@example.com, 734.763.4463).

-The deadline for applications is December 19, 2013 at noon.
-DHSI early registration ends April 1, 2014.
+The deadline for applications is November 13th, 2015 at noon.